 What We Do

-- Ending child marriage, dowry and other harmful cultural practices.
+- End child marriage, dowry and other harmful cultural practices.
 Animators throughout our programs run awareness campaigns to put an end to violence against girls and discriminatory practices like child marriage, dowry and female genital mutilation.